 How you can carve data using QGIS

-QGIS is a free, open-source desktop geographic information system (GIS) application which supports viewing, manipulating, creating and analyzing geospatial data.
+QGIS is a free, open-source desktop geographic information system (GIS) application that supports viewing, manipulating, creating, and analyzing geospatial data.
 Users can import or create data using different layers, tools, and functions.
 You can download QGIS here.